Core Four -μι Verbs - Aorist Tense

 ἵστημι

 ἵστημι has two different third principal parts: ἔστησα and ἔστην.
-The first is a completely regular first aorist (meaning its active plural forms do not use a short vowel stem and athematic endings).
-The latter follows a completely athematic pattern: you generate the stem by taking the , keep that stem through all six forms, and use the secondary tense athematic endings listed above, meaning an absence of an ending for 3rd singular and -σαν in the 3rd plural.
+The first is a completely regular first aorist (meaning its active plural form does not use a short vowel stem and an athematic ending, and middle forms based on this principal part are extremely rare).
+The latter is called ἵστημι’s second aorist (even though it does not end in -ον) and it follows a completely athematic conjugation pattern: you generate the stem by taking off the and then conjugate using the secondary athematic verb endings listed above, meaning an absence of an ending for 3rd singular and -σαν in the 3rd plural.

 ἔστησα ἔστην